stesproject/alchemy-pot-website/src/content/assets/top-down-tileset-32x32-fantasy-world/index.md

 index: 0
 ---

-This 2D top-down 32x32 pixels tileset includes:
+This 2D top-down tileset features **32x32 pixel tiles** and includes the following:

-- 5 wall+top autotiles (RPGMaker A4): Garden, Castle external, Valley, Forest, Castle internal
+- 5 Wall + Top Autotiles (RPG Maker A4):
+  - Garden
+  - Castle Exterior
+  - Valley
+  - Forest
+  - Castle Interior
-- 1 grass autotile (RPGMaker A2)
+- 1 Grass Autotile (RPG Maker A2)

-Includes a version RPGMaker-ready of each autotile.
+Each autotile is also provided in an RPG Maker-ready format for seamless integration.